Bread Dad

 • This is a bread with baking powder.
 It does not use baking soda.
 Baking powder and baking soda are different and are not direct substitutes.
 Do not use baking soda to make this no yeast bread recipe.

-• Baking powder is a chemical leavener used to help baked products (i.e. breads, cakes & cookies) to rise.
-Our bread recipe creates a bread with baking powder (and does not use bread yeast).
+• Baking powder is a chemical leavener used to help baked products (e.g. breads, cakes & cookies) to rise.
+My bread recipe creates a bread with baking powder (and does not use bread yeast).
 For more information on baking powder, you might like to read this Wikipedia article.

 • Breads that use a chemical leavener such as baking powder/soda are commonly referred to as “quick breads” in the baking community.
 For more on this baking term, you might to read this Wikipedia article.